s1ck/gdl/README.md

 ```

 ### Query Expressions

+As part of his thesis, [Max](https://github.com/DarthMax) extended the grammar to support `MATCH ..
+WHERE ..`
-Besides defining a graph it is also possible to formulate a query with patterns and predicates
+statements analogous to Cypher.
+Besides defining a graph it is now also possible to formulate a query including
+patterns, variable length paths and predicates:

 ```
 MATCH (alice:Person)-[:knows]->(bob:Person)-[:knows*2..2]->(eve:Person)